• Skip to main content

 For the Meatballs

-• Beef and Italian Sausage - These beef and pork sausage meatballs are already heavily flavored before adding a thing!
+• Beef and Italian Sausage - These beef and Italian sausage meatballs are already heavily flavored before adding a thing!
 You can use regular ground pork, but Italian sausage really adds tremendous flavor.

 • Eggs - Eggs serve as the binder, holding the meatballs together.